India - EN

 Download and use our standardized Guardian BIM content to create project specific BIM files

-How glass is made
+A short guide to how glass is made

 Methods of making glass have changed considerably over the centuries, from a highly skilled craft to today’s high volume industrial production.
 One of the most important innovations in the glass industry was the development of the Float Glass production process and we’d like to give you an insight into how float glass is made today.